josdejong/mathjs/docs/reference/functions/square.md

 # Function square

-Calculate the square of a value, multiply a value with itself.
-The square of `x` is defined as `x * x`.
+Compute the square of a value, `x * x`.
 For matrices, the function is evaluated element wise.

 ## Syntax